 - Create and develop women entrepreneurship to over time maintain the improvements made through the project.

 The project is financed with surplus from Lindex sales of shopping bags, in line with the initiative One Bag Habit.
 One Bag Habit aims at reducing the consumption of shopping bags, increase the awareness of plastic bags negative environmental impact and the surplus of the sales of bags is donated to causes that drive sustainable development.
 Read more about One Bag Habit here.

 WaterAid is an international organisation working for a world where everybody has access to clean water and sanitation.
+Every year the organisation changes lives for millions of people through increased access to clean water, sanitation and hygiene in the world’s poorest communities.
 WaterAid works with local partners for sustainable and long-term solutions, and influences decision makers to increase efforts for these basic needs on national and global levels.
-WaterAid works in 37 countries and since 1981, WaterAid has reached 25 million people with clean water and 24 million people with sanitation.
+WaterAid works in 35 countries and since 1981, WaterAid has reached 26.8 million people with clean water and 26.8 million people with sanitation.